ddrohan/web-app-dev-labs/lab2/step_3.md

 ## Displaying our 'List of Donations'

-Everything we need to display our list of donations is already implemented in our **'donations.html'** page (as per the solution) but you should investigate how we actually achieve the rendering of the list and familarise yourself with the different ***angular directives*** used in the solution, below is an extract from the page but it's worth having a look at the complete html at some stage.
+Everything we need to display our list of donations is already implemented in our **'donations.html'** page (as per the solution) so test it out, but you should investigate how we actually achieve the rendering of the list and familarise yourself with the different ***angular directives*** used in the solution, below is an extract from the page but it's worth having a look at the complete html at some stage.

 ![](../images/lab2.step3.2.png)